10bhanugupta/Events/README.md

 5. path */why is path necessary?/*
 6. name */why is name necessary?/*
 7. referrer
+8. ts_time of day

 ## List of Events on **Tour Details Page**
 1. Viewed Tour Details Page *Equivalent to showing interest -- want*
   1. Loacation (of Tour)
-  2. Category */are there multiple categories for a tour?/*
+  2. Category *there will be multiple categories for a tour?/*
   3. Price
   4. Hours
   5. Days